nazarkychma/department_app/README.md

 # Department application
 ## About
 It is simple application which provides you an ability to manage departments and employees.
-You can perform this task using web UI or REST API:
+You can perform this actions using web UI or REST API:
 - Create department/employee
 - Update department/employee
 - Delete department/employee